JRFrazier/star_wars_is_cool/README.md

 this is my read me file <br>
-I love Star Wars
+I love Star Wars <br>
-I love Star Wars more then enyone
+I love Star Wars more then enyone <br>
-Still on same line?
+Still on same line? <br>
+1
+2
+3
+4
+5
+6
+7
+8
+9
+10